 All U.S. passport applications submitted at U.S. embassies and consulates are sent to the United States for processing.
-Processing time is generally two weeks for after receipt of a complete application for passport applications submitted in Seoul.
 American citizens in the Republic of Korea should seek early renewal of expiring passports.
 Please keep in mind that many countries require passports to be valid for at least six months beyond the travel dates.

 Passport application forms are available at Department of State Passport Wizard.
 Applicants have two options to complete a passport application form :